jefcrauwels/serverlesswordpress/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+At the end of this section you should have 2 folders: serverlesswordpress where the Lambda function is and your WordPressProject where your WordPress files are.

 1. Install & Configure WordPress (https://codex.wordpress.org/Installing_WordPress).
 If you are using WAMP, you have to put your WordPress project in the WAMP directory (if you followed the recommended WAMP installation, it should be in C:\wamp64\www).
 If you are not used to WAMP, please have a look at https://www.makeuseof.com/tag/how-to-set-up-your-own-wampserver/.
 It explains how to install a local WordPress website using WAMP.
 2. Clone the serverlesswordpress project from github (this project does not have to be in the WAMP directory).